-Your house is generally your single greatest assets and financial investment that you will make.
-Any mistake, when purchasing a house could result in a lifetime of problems, financially, emotionally and physically.
+Your house is generally your single greatest asset and financial investment that you will make.
+Any mistake, when purchasing a house could result in a lifetime of problems, financially, emotionally, and physically.
 In order to avoid these problems, complexities and technicalities involved you should hire an attorney to represent your interest.

 When to Hire An Attorney